Are you confused about how to implement the Facebook Ads Pixel? Wondering what the Facebook pixel actually does for you

 When you are in the Ads Manager area, click the Create Ad button is in the upper right corner to get started.
 Then follow these steps:

 2. Enter the URL of the website address where you will send the Ad traffic.
 Then you will be prompted to choose the conversion.
 Part of the confusing thing is that all the different conversion tracking is listed together.
 But they doesn’t appear until you have set them up.
 Your Custom Conversions will appear first and the Standard Events are further down the list.
 IF YOU HAVEN’T SET UP THE STANDARD EVENT BY ADDING THE CODE TO YOUR WEBSITE, DON’T SELECT THAT OPTION.

 3. From here, you set up your Facebook ad exactly the same way you have done it in the past by selecting your targeting in your Ad Set, and setting up the creative part of your ad (image and text) at the Ad level.

 4. Once you are done configuring your Ad Set and Ad the way you want it, select Place Order to start your ad running.

 One thing to note is that your ad will automatically be set up to optimize for Website Conversions at the Ad Set level.
-You can always change that bidding method but your conversions will still be tracked.
+You can change that bidding method but your conversions will still be tracked.
 I would keep Conversions as the optimization.

 Fourth Step: Viewing the Conversions and Cost per Conversion in Facebook Ad Reports

 After your ad has been approved and has started running, the last step is to view the Facebook Ad reports correctly so that you know when your ads are registering a conversion and how much each conversion costs you.